JKyStray/Graphormer/distributional_graphormer/protein/README.md

 Notice: Below is README for original DiG.
-You may download dataset and trained parameters in address provided in readme.txt in dataset or checkpoints directory.
+You may download dataset and trained parameters for this project in the address provided in readme.txt in dataset or checkpoints directory.

 #  DiG Protein System